mdkberry/migrating-to-aimms/README.md

 - [ ] All critical files migrated successfully
 - [ ] Database validation passed
 - [ ] Media validation passed
+- [ ] Integrity test (standalone) passed
-- [ ] Project loads successfully in AIMMS 1.0
+- [ ] Project loads successfully in AIMMS 1.0 and tests working

 **⚠️ WARNING messages can typically be treated as reference information, but review them at your discretion based on your project requirements.**

 ## License

-*(AIMMS version 1.0 (Storm) Storyboard Management software application will be released as closed source software and will require a license to run.)*
+*(AIMMS version 1.0 (Storm) Storyboard Management software application will be released in Q1 2026 as closed source software and will require a license to run.)*

 This project is the AIMMS version 1.0 migration tool only.
 It is licensed under **GPL‑3.0**: